 The bedroom in the house appeared to be ransacked and in total disarray.
 However, all the valuables were still there, pointing to a staged scene.
 The police found a gun, but it was too damaged for them to get prints.
 It seemed that someone killed Patricia and tried to make it look like a burglary.
 Furthermore, given how her car was parked in the driveway, the police believed another vehicle was parked before hers, meaning Patricia possibly knew who was in the house when she arrived.

 The authorities learned from coworkers that Patricia left work around 3:30 pm to mow her lawn.
 When Ted was questioned, he said his wife was supposed to be at Sunday school, but she wasn’t.
 So, Ted called her brother to see if he could check on her at home, who made the gruesome discovery.
 As for Ted’s alibi, it was airtight.
 After working his full-time job at Gary Lyles’ building supplies store, he went to his part-time job.
-The investigation revealed that Ted and Patricia’s marriage was an unhappy one.
+The investigation revealed that Ted and Patricia’s marriage was unhappy.

 According to the show, Patricia’s journal mentioned that Ted was being distant.
 In the time leading up to her death, she wrote about fearing for her safety because Ted was sleeping with a gun under the pillow.
 Furthermore, according to friends, Patricia mentioned that they should look at her husband if anything happened to her.
 Ted had also tried to claim an insurance policy in Patricia’s name just days after she was killed.
 That policy was taken out in September 1995, and she told her friends that Ted forged her signature on the documents.